coding-boot-camp/fsf_intensive_prework/docs/modules/sub-modules/chapter3/lesson3.md

 Now that we know how we can fill out the content of our webpages, let's take a look at how we can style our webpages and create something more pleasing to the eye.

-Start by creating a new HTML file and opening it in VS Code.
+Start by creating a new HTML file and opening it in Eclipse.

 Paste the following code and save your file.